StefanV22/nube-system-1.0/DOCUMENTATION.md

 npm run purge-css
 ```

-This will optimize your `system-styles.css` file, which is the one you import in your project.
+This will optimize your `system-styles.css` file while leaving your `variables.css` file intact.

 If you need access to all utility classes again (for example, when starting a new component), you can run: